-NWYS is deeply involved in improving the lives of all Whatcom and Skagit County young people and their families.
-In our efforts to positively impact the communities we work and live in, our partnerships include other not for profits agencies and foundations, governmental agencies, elected officials, faith communities and for profit companies.
+Northwest Youth Services is committed to improving the lives of all Whatcom and Skagit County young people and their families.
+In order to do this effectively, and to make a positive impact on the communities we work and live in, we partner with other service providers, foundations, government agencies, school districts, elected officials, faith communities, businesses, and more.
 Below are a few of our recent collaborative efforts:

-NWYS is a proud and active member in both the Whatcom County Homeless Coalition and the Skagit County Homeless Coalition.
-These Coalitions are leaders in our communities, spurring the annual Project Homeless Connects and the Point-In-Time-Counts.
-The Homeless Coalitions are charged with implementing the Whatcom County and Skagit County 10-year-plan-to-end-homelessness.
+NWYS is a proud and active member in both the Whatcom County Coalition to End Homelessness and the Skagit County Coalition to End Homelessness.
+These Coalitions are filled with leaders in our communities, and spearhead the annual Project Homeless Connect and the Point-In-Time-Count.
+The Homeless Coalitions are charged with implementing the Whatcom County and Skagit County 10-year plans to end homelessness.
 To that end, both communities have turned towards a more effective approach to ending homelessness by using a Single Point of Entry system, which has been led and supported by the Homeless Coalitions.
 NWYS participates in Coalition committee work, including, but not limited to the Steering Committee, Communications Committee, Youth and Young Adult Planning Committee and the Employment Opportunity Committee.
 We are pleased to work alongside amazing agencies, community members and volunteers who make up these dynamic coalitions.

 Ferndale School District and The Domestic Violence Commission